 - Created infographics to be displayed around the hospital that highlight Hackensack’s sustainability programs, and provide information on recycling, water disposal and reducing energy use.

 - Started an Instagram account and sample posts to illustrate how to communicate sustainability issues to patients and other stakeholders.

 Honeywell is a global manufacturer of a variety of commercial and consumer products, and provides engineering services and aerospace systems solutions to customers worldwide.

-Honeywell asked its Green Teams to assess its internal sustainability performance, develop new strategies to reduce energy, water and waste, organize and its sustainability data, and improve external communications of sustainability issues.
+Honeywell asked its Green Teams to assess its internal sustainability performance, develop new strategies to reduce energy, water and waste; organize its sustainability data; and improve external communications of sustainability issues.
 To achieve these goals, the team produced the following deliverables

 - Created a dashboard using excel that allows Honeywell to view WDR by site, region and business group.
 This dashboard also provided information on the company’s overall non-hazardous waste, hazardous waste, landfill waste, and recycled waste.

 - Mapped each Honeywell site using Arc GIS for better visualization of WDR data by site.

 - Identified high-performing sites and low-performing sites that Honeywell can engage with to improve future performance.

 - Wrote a “Best Practice Guidelines” outlining opportunities to improve sustainability performance at Honeywell.